Geodesics, bigeodesics, and coalescence in first passage percolation in general dimension: Introduction and statement of main results.

 and for all $\theta\in J(\theta_0,\ep_2)$,

-\item[(iii)] With probability 1, there exists no bigeodesic containing a subsequential $\theta$--ray with $\theta\in J(\theta_0,\ep_2)$. \item[(iv)] Suppose also A2(ii') holds.
+\item[(iii)] With probability 1, there exists no bigeodesic containing a subsequential $\theta$--ray with $\theta\in J(\theta_0,\ep_2)$. \item[(iv)] Suppose also A4 holds.
 Then with probability 1, (a) every geodesic ray has an asymptotic direction, (b) for every $\theta\in S^{d-1}$ and every $x\in\ZZ^d$ there is at least one $\theta$--ray from $x$, and (c) there are no bigeodesics. \end{itemize} \end{theorem}

+Parts (i), (iv)(a), and (iv)(b) require only A2' in place of A2.
 We will prove (i), (iv)(a), and (iv)(b) in Section \ref{rays}, (ii) in Section \ref{cpdens}, and (iii) and (iv)(c) in Section \ref{nobigeo}.

-Theorem \ref{alldim}(iv) improves on existing results even for $d=2$ (though under somewhat stronger hypotheses), as it rules out bigeodesics in all directions simultaneously, instead of almost surely for a fixed direction as in \cite{AH16}, \cite{DH17}, \cite{LN96}.
+Theorem \ref{alldim}(iv) improves on existing results even for $d=2$ (though under stronger hypotheses), as it rules out bigeodesics in all directions simultaneously, instead of almost surely for a fixed direction as in \cite{AH16}, \cite{DH17}, \cite{LN96}.

 As we have noted, one expects the spacing of entry points at distance $R$ to be of the same order as the transverse fluctuation of geodesics at the same distance $R$; in other words, two geodesics which are close enough that their transverse fluctuations allow them to coalesce should generally do so.
-This means the bound \eqref{crossdens} should be sharp up to the power of log in the numerator.
+This means the bound \eqref{crossdens} should be sharp up to the subpolynomial function in the numerator.
 The bound \eqref{combdens} is likely not sharp, though, as we expect the combining of a small sector of directions should not significantly increase the number of entry points; a bound like \eqref{crossdens} should apply to the mean combined crossing density as well.
-But for the purpose of banning bigeodesics, the fact that the bound in \eqref{combdens} approaches 0 as $s\to\infty$ is sufficient.
+But for the purpose of banning bigeodesics, bundling, in the sense that \eqref{combdens} approaches 0 as $s\to\infty$, is sufficient.